UK Finance Glossary

 - PIP — Personal Independence Payment

 - A benefit for people with long-term health conditions or disabilities, replacing Disability Living Allowance for working-age adults.
 Not means-tested.
+Subject to reform from November 2026 following the Spring Statement 2025 announcement.

 S